weswilliams/GivWenZen/README.md

 #Running
 ```
-java -jar ./lib/fitnesse.jar
+java -jar ./lib/fitnesse.jar -p 8080
 ```
-Open http://localhost/ in the browser of your choice.
+Open http://localhost:8080/ in the browser of your choice.

 Here you will find an example test and a user guide for GivWenZen.